Understanding WPF Property Trigger

 </Style>

-The Property Named 'Property' in trigger accepts the name of property of bound element (whose visual is going to change) that means the trigger will check the value of that property.
+The Property in trigger accepts the name of property of bound element (whose visual is going to change) that means the trigger will check the value of that property.
 The Value property of the trigger accepts the value, based whom trigger will execute that means trigger will be fired when property value of bound element matches the provided value .

 The setters in trigger is collection of setter object, the setter object is actually changing the UI element vitality.
-The property named 'Property' accepts the value that is going to be changes based on the Value property of setter.
+The property named Property accepts the value that is going to be changes based on the Value property of setter.

 XAML Code Example